 Born and raised in Chicago, Illinois, U.S.A.
 Having previously lived in London, Evelyna Helmer currently lives and works in Sydney, Australia.

-The upcoming exhibition, Broken Open is a departure from figurative painting.
+The latest exhibition, Broken Open is a departure from figurative painting.

 For personal reasons, it was a time NOT to commit to the exterior world, rather commit completely to the limitlessness of the interior world.
 Finding a place where you are not aware of yourself, as difficult as that is, into a place where many things can happen.
 Relinquish technique and gain something else.